Wenish/virtual-q-web-client/README.md

 #### 1. Install dependencies

-Run this command in the root folder of the project:
+Run this command in the root folder of the repository:

 `npm ci`

 #### 2. Build application

-Run this command in the root folder of the project:
+Run this command in the root folder of the repository:

 `npm run build`

 ## Run Lint

-Run this command in the root folder of the project:
+Run this command in the root folder of the repository:

 `npm run lint`

 ## Run Unit Tests

-Run this command in the root folder of the project:
+Run this command in the root folder of the repository:

 `npm run test`